 About

-We welcome applications from doctoral candidates, early career researchers, and senior academics.
+We warmly welcome applications from doctoral candidates, early career researchers, and senior academics.

-More generally, through this exchange, the goal is to foster long-term institutional cooperation, to orient towards the Institute’s long-term vision of international institutional cooperation in Europe and beyond, and to broaden the methodological, thematic, and geographical scope of the research conducted at the institute.
+More broadly, the visiting fellowship scheme seeks to foster long-term institutional partnerships, contribute to the Institute’s strategic vision of international collaboration across Europe and beyond, and expand the methodological, thematic, and geographical horizons of research conducted at the Institute.

 - Contact